Cubs vs. Braves Player Props Betting Odds

 Bellinger Stats

-- Bellinger takes a six-game streak with at least one hit into this matchup.
-In his last 10 outings he is batting .350 with a double, two home runs, three walks and six RBI.
+- Bellinger has picked up at least one hit in seven straight games.
+In his last 10 games he is hitting .395 with two doubles, a home run, four walks and six RBI.

 Bellinger Recent Games